| The

 Dimensions within the grouping.
 The final results are displayed

 in Graphs 1-7.
+The result

 was a relatively close correlation between each of the